 Payroll information is originated in each County department.
-The Payroll Audit Department verifies and processes the Payroll Authorization each pay period by using the information such as salaries, hourly rates, change of employee's status, deductions, etc., already stored in the County’s financial records maintained by the ITC.
-Computer generated payroll reports, deduction and contribution registers, as well as exception reports are reviewed by Payroll Audit before funds are disbursed by the County Treasurer.
-Payroll Audit is also responsible for preparing the federal payroll tax deposits and related payroll reports.
+The Payroll Department verifies and processes the Payroll Authorization each pay period by using the information such as salaries, hourly rates, change of employee's status, deductions, etc., already stored in the County’s financial records maintained by the ITC.
+Computer generated payroll reports, deduction and contribution registers, as well as exception reports are reviewed by Payroll before funds are disbursed by the County Treasurer.
+Payroll is also responsible for preparing the federal payroll tax deposits and related payroll reports.
 This Department works very closely with all the departmental payroll clerks and the County’s Office of Human Resources & Risk Management in resolving payroll-related matters.

 Grants & Accounts Receivable Accounting